drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

 Deliverables:
 1. Detailed proposal outlining the product features of the data science project using MongoDB
 2. Technical specification document outlining the architecture and design of the project
-3. Working prototype of the product features
+3. Data collection and preprocessing

 Milestones :
 1. Week 1-2: Research on the product feature data science project requirements and finalize the proposal